johno/pixyll/_posts/2022-01-20-sole_proprietorship_examples.md

 If you want a unique, professional-sounding, industry-specific name relevant to your business, you have to file for a DBA (Doing Business As…).
 This is just an alias (fake name) and does not provide any sort of protection for you or your business.

 Instead of “Joe Robinson the guy who mows lawns who lives on the other side of town”, you could name your business: “Joe’s Lawn and Landscaping”.

-Or, call it whatever you want.
+Call it whatever you want.

 One benefit of DBAs is being able to open a business bank account.
 This is great for keeping your business’s finances separate from your personal finances.
 Getting into a habit of this will come in handy should you ever want to upgrade to an LLC.